meshailabs-org/meshai-guides/mcp-integration.md

 2. Check connection with: `gemini mcp list`
 3. Ensure the `httpUrl` field is set correctly
 4. Verify your API key has proper permissions

+**Solution for OpenAI ChatGPT**:
+1. Ensure you have ChatGPT Pro, Business, Enterprise, or Edu access
+2. Verify the custom connector is properly configured with the correct URL
+3. Check that the Bearer token is set correctly in the connector settings
+4. Try disabling and re-enabling the MeshAI connector
+5. For Agents SDK: Verify the MCPServer configuration and import statements

 ### Debug Mode